darwinia-network/crab-docs/docs/builders/integrations/oracles/band-protocol.md

         for (uint256 i = 0; i < len; i++) {
             pricesArr.push(data[i].rate);
         }

     }
 }
 ```

-### Try it in pangolin Alpha {: #try-it-in-pangolin alpha }
+### Try it in Pangolin

-We've deployed a contract available in the pangolin Alpha TestNet (at address `0xf15c870344c1c02f5939a5C4926b7cDb90dEc655`) so you can easily check the information fed from Band Protocol's oracle.
+We've deployed a contract available in the Pangolin TestNet (at address `0x0000000000000000000000000000000000000000`) so you can easily check the information fed from Band Protocol's oracle.
 To do so, you need the following interface contract:

 ```solidity
 pragma solidity 0.6.11;